Pea Puffer: Expert Care Guide & Tank Set Up For Beginners

 Pea puffers require temperatures of 74°-82°F (23°-28°C), much higher than normal room temperature.

 A heater is absolutely necessary for this species.
+You can read here about different heaters we’ve tested for safety and reliability.

 Substrate

-But, pea puffers do best in a heavily planted tank, so you might want to use some sort of plant substrate to help you grow lots of rooted plants.
+Pea puffers do best in a heavily planted tank, so you might want to use some sort of plant substrate to help you grow lots of rooted plants.

-Pro Tip: Research planted substrates before you add them to your tank.
+Research planted substrates before you add them to your tank.
 Many can alter water chemistry, lowering pH or even leaching ammonia.
 Some also have to be replaced every few years.

 Lighting